-- Stress the importance of attending school with your son/daughter - Notify the school of each absence and its reason using the School Messanger App or visit https://go.schoolmessenger.ca. - Keep track of your son/daughter's attendance through Edsby - A parent cannot give a student permission to be on school property and not attend class. - If you have more serious concerns, please contact school administration. - Provide a note from a licensed medical practitioner upon request (e.g. in the case of a prolonged absence or missed exam/evaluation).
+- Stress the importance of attending school with your son/daughter - Notify the school of each absence and its reason using the STUDENT ABSENCE REPORTING SYSTEM (1-866-740-2902 or www.kprdsb.schoolconnects.com or the Mobile App "SAFEARRIVAL" - Keep track of your son/daughter's attendance through Edsby - A parent cannot give a student permission to be on school property and not attend class. - If you have more serious concerns, please contact school administration or the school retention counsellor - Provide a note from a licensed medical practitioner upon request (e.g. in the case of a prolonged absence or missed exam/evaluation).
 This evidence, when required, can be in the form of an appointment card, doctor's note or other official documentation from a qualified medical practitioner.